 There are a few extra interface features we’ll walk you through next.

 Mailchimp supports a few wildcard values for use in campaigns.
 For instance, you can insert *|FNAME|* anywhere in your subject or body.
 Mailchimp will automatically replace that text with the first name of the subscriber receiving the email.
 In ChimpBridge, simply place your cursor at the point of your campaign text you want the wildcard to appear.
 Then click the corresponding wildcard label in the Mailchimp Reference box.

 The Manage Campaign section of the ChimpBridge plugin lets you pick the audience you want to send your email to.
 ChimpBridge Pro users also have the option to select a segment from the selected audience.
 You can view the raw code that will be sent to Mailchimp and, most importantly, you have the ability to change some of the campaign’s basic settings:

 - Footer (ChimpBridge Pro Only)

-Has your test email been received and look ok?
-Then you are ready to send your Mailchimp campaign.
+Has your test email been received and looks ok?
+Finally, you are ready to send your Mailchimp campaign.
 Hit the Send Campaign button and ChimpBridge will send your campaign contents along to Mailchimp.
 Once Mailchimp receives the campaign information they take over from there and make sure your selected audience gets your email.

 Not quite ready to send?
 Click the Save Draft button to save your campaign and come back to it later when you are ready.
-In addition to saving the information in your WordPress installation, the campaign details will also be sent to Mailchimp as well.
+The campaign details will save inside of WordPress and Mailchimp as well.